Home » Medicinal herbs »

 Dried and powdered Mullein leaves are often added to smoking blends for its beneficial effects on the respiratory system.
 However, smoking is one of the least effective means of using this plant’s properties.
 Flowers and leaves can be dried and made into a tea, as well as tinctures, syrups and essential oil.

 Drinking Mullein tea can help you deal with a number of digestive conditions.
 As mentioned earlier, its leaf extract has expectorant and anti-bacterial properties, which makes the tea an ideal home remedy for flu or cold.
-The saponins present in Mullein give its expectorant properties that help reduce the amount of mucus produced and decreases congestion.
+The saponins present in Lungwort give its expectorant properties that help reduce the amount of mucus produced and decreases congestion.

 Mullein tea is also recommended to fight insomnia as it can act as a natural sedative and soothes your nerves.
 A tea made from its roots is useful as a wash for eye soreness.
 The fresh leaves can also be applied as poultice on sores, cuts, and skin inflammations.

-Mullein leaf is commonly used by herbalists to aid those who want to quit smoking.
+Mullein leaves is commonly used by herbalists to aid those who want to quit smoking.
 Its tea or tincture is recommended to support the health of the lungs, while using it as a smoking herb to assist with the desire to smoke something.